|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

 When you have finished developing your package and you want to share it with other users, you have a number of different options:

 Most of the time, anonymous access within a local network is sufficient to fulfill your security requirements.
 However, if you want more control over who accesses packages via scoped registries, you can enable npm authentication for specific users.
-Your package customer’s can then configure their scoped registry to use their npm authentication token.
+Your package’s customers can then configure their scoped registries to use their npm authentication tokens.